Series / Take It All

 was swept back under the rug and never came back (barring the Global

-network in Howie's homeland of Canada, which randomly picked up the episodes for a run in Summer 2013).
+network in Howie's homeland of Canada, which burned it off over the following Summer).

 - All or Nothing: Practically every single round.
 First, the eliminated player in each round doesn't get to keep any of the prizes they've earned.
 Then, there's a possibility in the end game that one or both players may walk away with nothing after backstabbing each other.